GravityLabs/HPaste/README.markdown

 ## Installation

+This project uses [Maven](http://maven.apache.org/ "Apache Maven") but is usable from [SBT](http://www.scala-sbt.org/) too.

+### Maven

-This project uses [Maven](http://maven.apache.org/ "Apache Maven").
-To use HPaste in your own maven project, simply add it as a dependency:
+To use HPaste in your own Maven project, simply add it as a dependency:

 ```xml
 <dependency>